-I have a detailed question about my proposal.
-Who may I speak to about our program?
+I have a question about my proposal.
+Whom may I speak to about our program?

 Please address all questions regarding your application to email@example.com.

-“Our goal is to improve the lives of people living with narcolepsy and their families, and we hope by supporting innovative programs, we can make a positive difference for this community.”
+"Our goal is to improve the lives of people living with sleep disorders and their families, and we hope by supporting innovative programs, we can make a positive difference for these communities."